 If you have £50,000 in the Nationwide and £50,000 in the Cheshire Building Society, £15,000 of this is theoretically at risk, since they both share an FSCS registration and the guaranteed compensation limit covers both collectively.

-The bottom line is: provided that the bank has an FSCS registration (which almost all have), savings and deposits are safe from a banking collapse.
+The bottom line is: provided that the bank has an FSCS registration (which almost all have), savings and deposits up to £85K are safe from a banking collapse.

 For those with higher volumes of savings, it’s advised that no more than c. £82,000 is deposited in any one FSCS registered institution (below the limit so that interest can be factored into any compensation claim.)

-But if a million pounds was split between a dozen ‘institutions’, it should all be perfectly safe.
+If a million pounds was split between a dozen registered ‘institutions’, it should all be perfectly safe.